 Administration: The district is regulated by the Avon Hill NCD Commission, a group of volunteer Cambridge citizens appointed by the City Manager.
 Administration of district business is provided by staff members of the Historical Commission, a department of the city government.
 If you have any questions about the Avon Hill NCD, please e-mail Charlie Sullivan or call the office at 617/349-4683 or TTY at 617/349-6112.

-Current applications to be reviewed at next meeting:
+Current application to be reviewed at 9/25/17 meeting:

 Frequently Downloaded Files: